zdravkov/kendo-docs/api/javascript/data/datasource.md

 If the data source is grouped (via the [group](#configuration-group) option or the [group](#methods-group) method) and the [serverGrouping](#configuration-serverGrouping) is set to `true` the `data` method will return the group items.

+> The [schema.model](#configuration-schema.model) configuration will not be used to parse the set data items.
+The data should be parsed in advance.

 #### Parameters

 ##### value `Array|kendo.data.ObservableArray`